This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Remove pork from the packaging and rinse with cool water.
+- Remove pork from the packaging.
 Pat dry with a paper towel.
-If the meat contains the fat cap (firm white fatty layer), see note below on removal.
+If the meat contains the fat cap (firm white fatty layer on top), remove with a sharp knife.

-- Top each slider bun with pulled pork, 1-2 spoonfuls of coleslaw, and 1-2 dill pickles.
+- Add BBQ sauce and a few spoonfuls of juices from the slow cooker and mix.
+Prepare each slider with pulled pork, 1-2 spoonfuls of coleslaw, and 1-2 dill pickles.
 Serve pierced with a decorative toothpick.

 Notes